CanarysAutomations/automate-repo-permissions/README.md

 ## Overview

-Using this tool, users can provide GitHub Teams access to repositories with varying access levels .
-The tool with the help of few inputs will

-- Provide bulk access for teams to the mapped repositories in the excel file

-With each release, the updated exe file will be available
+Users can provide GitHub Teams access to repositories with varying access levels.
+The tool with the help of few inputs will **Provide bulk access for teams to the mapped repositories in the excel file**.
+With each release, the updated exe file will be available.

 ## Current Challenges